George W. Bush - Key Events

 The 8:00 p.m. deadline for Hussein to leave Iraq passes.
 At 10:15 p.m., Bush addresses the nation and informs the American people that the United States is at war with Iraq.

-Citing costs of the Iraq War, the Senate approves, by a vote of 51-48, the reduction of Bush’s tax cut plan to $350 million, less than half of the original amount.
+Citing costs of the Iraq War, the Senate approves the reduction of Bush’s tax cut plan to $350 billion, less than half of the original amount.

 President Bush and British Prime Minister Tony Blair air a joint address on Iraqi television that describes the goals of coalition forces and reassures the Iraqi people that they will be able to live their lives in peace and security in a post-Saddam era.